UC-Davis-molecular-computing/gpac/README.md

 See [notebook.ipynb](notebook.ipynb) for examples.

-Reactions are constructed using operations on `Specie` objects:
+Reactions are constructed using operations on `Specie` objects returned from the function [`gpac.species`](https://gpac.readthedocs.io/en/latest/#crn.species):

 ```python
 # plot solution to ODEs of this CRN that computes f(x) = x^2, using the gpac.crn module